Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general patterns observed in insurance training expenses:
+The following table categorizes states into tiers based on the general cost of obtaining an Insurance Adjuster License:

 TierEstimated RangeStates